4psireal2/qcp-1d-julia/README.md

     - Do not start with a random vector but a suitable initial state.
     - If after the algorithm has converged for χ = 1, if the solution is not compatible with a physical state, the procedure is repeated from a different initial state.
 Otherwise, the bond dimension is increased, and the obtained state is used as initial guess.
     - Physical solution: the local number operator has expectation values within the physical range [0, 2]
+- Convergence:
+    -  relative variation of the energy from one value of the bond dimension to the next.
+Instead of its relative variation, we check the absolute value, so we require that the found eigenvalue is below some threshold, and additionally, demand convergence of some physical observables.
 - Current findings / questions:
     - Bad convergence for N > 5 -> Due to the gap of L̂^† L̂ and degeneracy?
     - A mixed left/right isometric form for DMRG? -> [Publication](https://doi.org/10.1103/PhysRevB.87.155137)